OpenTreeOfLife/otcetera/README.md

 *NOTE*: phylogenetic tips mapped to internal labels in the taxonomy will be pruned if the taxon is contested.
 This is probably not what one usually wants to do...

+### supertree using the decomposition and a greedy subproblem solver
+`otc-scaffolded-supertree` is incomplete.
+If completed it will produces a supertree of the its inputs.

+## Miscellaneous tree manipulations and tree statistics

+### getting the full distribution of out degree counts for a tree

+    otc-degree-distribution sometree.tre

+will write out a tab-separated pair of columns of "out degree" and "count" that shows how many nodes in the tree tree have each outdegree (0 are leaves.
+1 are redundant nodes.
+2 are fully resolved internals...)

 ### counting the number of polytomies in a tree

     otc-polytomy-count sometree.tre

 will write out the number of nodes with out degree greater than 2 to stdout.
 This is just a summary of the info reported by `otcdegreedistribution`.

+**Untested**

+### counting the number of leaves in a tree
+`otc-count-leaves` takes a filepath to a newick file and reports the number of leaves:

+    otc-count-leaves sometree.tre

+### Detecting contested taxa

+`otc-detect-contested` takes at least 2 newick file paths: a full taxonomy tree, and some number of input trees.
+It will print out the OTT IDs of clades in the taxonomy whose monophyly is questioned by at least one input:

+    otc-detect-contested taxonomy.tre inp1.tre inp2.tre

+### Get an induced subtree

+`otc-induced-subtree` takes at least 2 newick file paths: a full tree, and some number of input trees.
+It will print a newick representation of the topology of the first tree if it is pruned down to the leafset of the inputs (without removing internal nodes):

+    otc-induced-subtree taxonomy.tre inp1.tre

+**Untested**

+### Extract a subtree from a larger tree
+`otc-prune-to-subtree`: Reads a large tree and takes a set of OTT Ids.
+It finds the MRCA of the OTT Ids, and writes the subtree for that MRCA as newick.
+The flag preceding the comma-separated list of IDs indicates whether the user want the subtree for the MRCA node (`-n` flag), its parent(`-p` flag), each of its children (`-c` flag and writing one line per child), or each of its siblings (`-s` flag and writing one line per sib):

+    otc-prune-to-subtree -p5315,3512 some.tre
+    otc-prune-to-subtree -n5315,3512 some.tre
+    otc-prune-to-subtree -c5315,3512 some.tre
+    otc-prune-to-subtree -s5315,3512 some.tre

+**Untested**

+### Find RF between induced trees.
+`otc-rf` takes at least 2 newick file paths: a full tree, and some number of input trees.
+It will print the Robinson-Foulds symmetric difference between the induced tree from the full tree to each input tree (one RF distance per line):

+    otc-rf taxonomy.tre inp1.tre inp2.tre

+Note the `otc-missing-splits` script reports just the splits in the induced tree that are missing from the subsequent trees.
+Comparing this number to the RF would reveal the number of groupings that are missing from the induced tree but present in a subsequent tree.
+Thus, one can calculate "missing" and "extra" grouping counts from the output of both tools.

+**Untested**

+### Find groupings that are missing from a set of trees

+`otc-missing-splits` takes at least 2 newick file paths: a full tree, and some number of input trees.
+Writes the number of splits in the induced full tree that are missing from the each other tree:

+    otc-missing-splits taxonomy.tre inp1.tre

+**Untested**

+### Suppress nodes of outdegree=1
+`otc-suppress-monotypic` takes a filepath to a newick file and writes a newick without any nodes that have just one child:

+    otc-suppress-monotypic taxonomy.tre

 ### debugging otcetera handling of trees